-- 2. We Energies renewable energy programs.
-In 2018, The City of Milwaukee, Milwaukee County, MATC, and MMSD worked with the regional electric utility, We Energies, to create new renewable energy programs for large institutional customers.
-These new programs were approved by the Wisconsin Public Service Commission in December 2018 and include the Solar Now pilot program and the Dedicated Renewable Energy Resource (DRER) program.
-These two programs provide the City with a realistic pathway to source 25% of the electric power needs for municipal operations by the year 2025. - 3.
-Dedicated Fees (City Funding).
-Fees for things like paying online, facility use, etc. Example, \$5 surcharge on parking tickets to pay for EV infrastructure.
-Technically feasible. - 4.
-Dedicated Taxes (City Funding).
-Could include tourism taxes, sin taxes and other taxes that are dedicated to climate related investments.
-Technically feasible. - 5.
-Developer Impact Fees (City Funding).
+- 5. Developer Impact Fees (City Funding).
 Commonly used to offset anticipated public costs of a development.
 Example, fees on market rate housing units to incentivize more affordable units or pay for subsidizing affordable units elsewhere.
 Technically feasible but depends on a strong real estate market. - 6.
 Feebates and Density Bonuses (City Funding).
 Charge a fee that is then rebated to pay for energy efficiency or renewable energy investments in a development.
 For example, allow more floors to a building if meets climate impact criteria.
 Technically feasible. - 7.
 Fines, Penalties and Violation Funds (City Funding).
 Money from penalties like polluting violations.
 Unknown feasibility.
-May be limits in state statute. - Local Carbon Tax (City Funding).
+May be limits in state statute. - 8.
+Local Carbon Tax (City Funding).
 Done in some cities to fund climate mitigation efforts, either on direct emitters or electricity, or large emitters.
 Technically feasible.
 Municipal-level carbon taxes exist in various cities in Colorado, California and Massachusetts.
-Below are examples of how these are administered in other cities:
+As noted in the Carbon Pricing section below, Carbon Taxes are more effectively administered at the State or Federal level.
+Below are examples of how these are administered in other cities: - 1.

-- i.
 BOULDER, COLORADO The Climate Action Plan (CAP) tax was the first voter-approved climate mitigation tax passed in the U.S. in 2006.
 Under this program, the city's only electric utility, Xcel Energy, charges residents and businesses a fee via their monthly utility bills.
 The CAP tax is not a traditional carbon tax because it is imposed based on electric usage (in kWh), not carbon content.
 But because there is only one electric provider, and because CAP exempts renewable energy consumers, it has the same effect of a carbon tax.
 It effectively imposes a \$8.62 per carbon ton fee for residents and a \$1.52 per ton fee for businesses.
 Tax revenue is used to fund weatherization efforts, sustainability projects, and solar rebates.
-The program was renewed in 2012.16 - ii.
+The program was renewed in 2012.^[1] - 2.
 BAY AREA, CALIFORNIA In 2008, the Bay Area Air Quality Management District, which spans nine counties, passed a 4.4 cent per carbon ton fee that applies to 500 businesses.
 This established a much lower price on carbon pollution than is needed to truly incentivize a transition to clean energy, but was nevertheless the time a locale in the US approved carbon pricing.
 The tax was approved by air pollution regulators 15-1.
-It generates \$1.1 million per year in revenue.17 - iii.
-ASPEN AND PIKE COUNTY, COLORADO The Renewable Energy Mitigation Program (REMP) requires new homes to meet a strict energy budget or pay additional fees.
-Homeowners who go over their established budget, and consume extra energy, must either install a renewable energy system or pay an emissions tax.
-Revenue from this tax, established in 2000, is subsequently invested in energy efficiency measures.
-While this is not a straight carbon tax, it effectively incentivizes renewable energy usage.
-The REMP model has been applied to a number of other locales in Colorado, including Snowmass Village, Carbondale, and Eagle County.
-It has also been implemented in Martha's Vineyard, Massachusetts.18
+It generates \$1.1 million per year in revenue.^[2]